-Thailand to Become the First Asian Country to Legalize Medical Marijuana
+Thailand Become the First Asian Country to Legalize Medical Marijuana

-The first country in Asia to do so, Thailand is about to authorize the use of marijuana only for medical and research purposes and thus join, Australia, Israel, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Finland, Germany, Greece, Israel, Italy, Jamaica, Lesotho, Luxembourg, Macedonia, Malta, Mexico, Norway, Peru, Poland, Romania, San Marino, Switzerland, Turkey and more than half of the American states.
+The first country in Asia to do so, on January 1, Thailand legalized marijuana only for medical and research purposes and thus joined, Australia, Israel, Chile, Colombia, Croatia, Cyprus, Czech Republic, Denmark, Finland, Germany, Greece, Israel, Italy, Jamaica, Lesotho, Luxembourg, Macedonia, Malta, Mexico, Norway, Peru, Poland, Romania, San Marino, Switzerland, Turkey and more than half of the American states.
 Mexico ratified a bill that allows citizens to grow cannabis for recreational use.
 Countries which allow it for recreational purposes are Uruguay, Netherlands, South Africa and now Canada,